Kara4Sea/MechaCar_Statistical_Analysis/README.md

 ### What data is needed to run the statistical test?
 I would need data for both MechaCar vehicles and competitor vehicles.
-This date would include make, model, price and safety rating.
+This data would include make, model, price and safety rating.